pyscript/pyscript/docs/reference/API/when.md

 ## Parameters

-`event` - A string representing the event type to match against.
-This can be any of the [https://developer.mozilla.org/en-US/docs/Web/Events#event_listing](https://developer.mozilla.org/en-US/docs/Web/Events) that HTML elements may emit, as appropriate to their type.
+`event_type` - A string representing the event type to match against.
+This can be any of the [https://developer.mozilla.org/en-US/docs/Web/Events#event_listing](https://developer.mozilla.org/en-US/docs/Web/Events) that HTML elements may emit, as appropriate to their element type.

 `selector` = A string containing one or more [CSS selectors](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors).
 The selected DOM elements will have the decorated function attacehed as an event handler.